underscoreio/essential-slick/src/pages/basics.md

 messages.ddl.create
 ~~~

-DDL stands for _data definition language_ and is standard part of SQL.
-The DDL applies to the structure of tables, columns and other aspects of the schema, as opposed to the actual data held in those structures.
+"DDL" in this case stands for _Data Definition Language_---the standard part of SQL used to create and modify the database schema.
+For example, the Scala code above translates to the following SQL in H2:

-For H2, Slick will execute the create table statement you might expect:

 ~~~ sql
 create table "message" (